A multi-centre polyp detection and segmentation dataset for generalisability assessment: Background

 Although there are some publicly available datasets for colonoscopic single frames and videos (Table~\ref{tab:datasets}), lack of pixel-level annotations and preconditions applied for access of them pose challenges in its wide usability for method development.
 Many of these datasets are by request which requires approval from the data provider that usually takes prolonged time for approval and the approval is not guaranteed.
-Similarly, some datasets do not include pixel-level ground truth for the abnormality location which will cause difficulty in development or validation of CAD systems (\emph{e.g.}, El salvador atlas~\cite{gastroatlas} and Atlas of GI Endoscope~\cite{atlas}).
-Moreover, most of the publicly available datasets include limited number of images frames from one or a few centers only (\emph{e.g.}, datasets provided in ~\cite{weo,mesejo2016computer,mesejo2016computer,ali2021_endoCV2020}).
-To this end, the presented \textit{PolypGen} dataset is composed of a total of 6282 frames including both single and sequence frames.
-The provided comprehensive dataset consists of 3762 positive sample frames and 2520 negative sample frames collected from six different hospitals comprising of varied population data, endoscopic system and surveillance expert, and treatment procedures for polyp resections.
-A t-SNE plot for positive samples provided in the \textbf{Supplementary Figure 1} demonstrates the diversity of the compiled dataset.
+Similarly, some datasets do not include pixel-level ground truth for the abnormality location which will cause difficulty in development or validation of CAD systems (\emph{e.g.}, El salvador atlas~\cite{elsalvadoratlas} and Atlas of GI Endoscope~\cite{atlas}).
+Moreover, most of the publicly available datasets include limited number of images frames from one or a few centres only (\emph{e.g.}, datasets provided in ~\cite{weo,mesejo2016computer,mesejo2016computer,ali2021_endoCV2020}).
+To this end, the presented \textit{PolypGen} dataset is composed of a total of {8037 frames} including both single and sequence frames.
+The provided comprehensive dataset consists of 3762 positive sample frames collected from six centres and {4275 negative sample frames} collected from four different hospitals.
+The \textit{PolypGen} dataset comprises of varied population data, endoscopic system and surveillance expert, and treatment procedures for polyp resections.
+A t-SNE plot for positive samples provided in the Fig.~\ref{fig:supplementary_1} demonstrates the diversity of the compiled dataset.